GO3R/Makerbot-RFID-Cloner/README.md

 I removed four LEDs because I needed the pins from the Arduino, so only one 220 ohm resistor is needed.
 A switch (previously used to fill the coil) was repurposed.
 This switches the battery supply to the Arduino.
 Pull-up resistors are now used for the switches and buttons, making the 10k ohm resistors unnecessary.
 The circuit board has been completely redesigned.
 Two OTAX KMR162s were added to allow material and color selection.

 Unfortunately, I don't have all the materials, so the machine can't create them all.
-I have ABS, ASA, Nylon, PC-ABS, PETG, PLA, PVA, and SR-30.
+I have ABS, ASA, Nylon, NylonCF, PC-ABS, PETG, PLA, Tough, PVA, and SR-30.
 I don't have the MakerBot hex code for any other materials.
 If you have these materials, please send me the hex code (the output from the serial monitor).
 I will then expand the code a little bit until it's complete.

+V2.1: I have addet two more Materials NylonCF and Tough (that is the special more tough PLA).
+To Uudate from V2 to V2.1, you only need to flash the new Makerbot_RFIDV2.1.ino on your RFID Cloner.

 ![IMG_20250312_114832706](https://github.com/user-attachments/assets/55a54733-811a-4344-b1e5-6f94e4012ad8)